ash-project/ash/documentation/topics/embedded_resources.md

 The AshJsonApi extension simply exposes these attributes as maps.
 However, the AshGraphql extension allows you to specify a type (but not queries/mutations) for an embedded resource.
 If you do, instead of being treated as a `:json` type it will get its own named input object type and field type.

+## Accessing the source changeset

+When building changesets for embedded resources, the source changeset will be available in action changes under `changeset.context.__source__`.
+This allows you to customize the action based on the details of the parent changeset.